Are you covered if you spill paint? Or if your pet scratches the furniture?

 If you carry valuable items around with you, such as laptops, musical instruments or sports equipment, you might find it reassuring to have them financially protected when you’re out and about.

 However, you can’t assume that contents insurance will automatically cover your belongings against loss or damage outside the home.
 You may need to take out personal possessions cover as an optional extra.
-Some policies, such as John Lewis Home Insurance, do include personal possessions cover up to £3000 with a single item limit as standard.

-For gadgets, such as laptops and headphones, you would need to take out our optional Gadget Cover add-on.
+To cover gadgets with John Lewis, such as laptops and headphones, you would need to take out our optional Gadget Cover add-on.
 This would cover your gadgets worth up to £2,500 anywhere in the world, and gadgets worth over £200 would need to be specified.

 Myth 6: You must get insurance from your mortgage provider